premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-2. What is used to translate the JavaScript code for the web browser?
+2. What is used to translate the JavaScript code for the web browser?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)